-Many climate activists believe that the targets included in the Climate Action Act, and that more needs to be done sooner to truly make an impact.
+Many climate activists believe that the targets included in the Climate Action Act are not ambitious enough, and that more needs to be done sooner to truly make an impact.
 For example, activists believe the target to achieve net-zero emissions by 2050 is too late.
 Many also believe stronger, more detailed measures should have been introduced and more should be done to hold Ministers and departments to account.

 Ireland’s Climate Action Plan

 The Climate Action Plan sets out how Ireland will reduce our emissions in line with our carbon budgets and what actions can be taken across government and public bodies to achieve our emission reduction targets.
 It also provides timelines for each action.